puspa-chhetri/Twitter_clone/README.md

-#This is the clone of twitter using HTML and Tailwind CSS
+# This is the clone of twitter Home page using HTML and Tailwind CSS